 Demand will also rise for occupational therapy services in schools.
 In educational settings, occupational therapists will be needed to work with students facing challenges associated with autism spectrum disorder.
 The role of an occupational therapist in treating autism is to help their patients improve social skills and accomplish routine and daily tasks.

 Occupational therapists with specialized training and skills should see the best job prospects.
-These therapists will bring valuable, specialized skills into various workplaces, including hospitals, rehab centers, and schools.
+These therapists will bring valuable, specialized skills into various workplaces, including:

 Final Thoughts on the Best Degree Path to Becoming an Occupational Therapist